prateekkeshari/peek-ai/readme.md

 # Peek

 Peek is a MacOS Menu Bar application that allows you to interact with multiple AI chatbots in one place.
+Update: It now includes a social secion with Threads as well.
 It provides a seamless and intuitive user interface for interacting with AI chatbots like OpenAI's ChatGPT, Google's Bard, and Perplexity AI.

 ## Features